-The certificate issuance process is initiated by a registration point officer.
+The certificate issuance process is initiated by a registration point officer, unless the card is renewed in DVV:s online portal.
 Access to the certificate system requires strong identification of the officer.
 The officer's actions are recorded in the log files of the certification authority's information systems.